Cost per impression

 In recent years, to address the potential issue of advertisers getting charged for low-value ad impressions, a new metric has become an industry standard: viewable CPM.
-With this an ad is counted as 'viewable' when at least 50 per cent of a display ad is shown for one second or longer, or a video ad plays continuously for two seconds or more.
+With this an ad is considered as 'viewable' when at least 50 per cent of a display ad is shown for one second or longer, or a video ad plays continuously for two seconds or more.

 Purpose

 Cost per impression, along with pay-per-click (PPC) and cost per order, is used to assess the cost-effectiveness and profitability of online advertising.
 Cost per impression is the closest online advertising strategy to those offered in other media such as television, radio or print, which sell advertising based on estimated viewership, listenership, or readership.
 CPI provides a comparable measure to contrast internet advertising with other media.

 Impression versus pageview

 An impression is the display of an ad to a user while viewing a web page.
 A single web page may contain multiple ads.
 In such cases, a single pageview would result in one impression for each ad displayed.
-In order to count the impressions served as accurately as possible and prevent fraud, an ad server may exclude certain non-qualifying activities such as page-refreshes or other user actions from counting as impressions.
+To count the impressions served as accurately as possible and prevent fraud, an ad server may exclude certain non-qualifying activities such as page refreshes or other user actions from counting as impressions.
 When advertising rates are described as CPM or CPI, this is the amount paid for every thousand qualifying impressions served at cost.